 Eating toxic, chemical-laden foods can show up on your skin, leaving it dull, dry and flaky.
 Poor nutrition can also speed up wrinkling and cause breakouts.

-Nourishing your skin begins from the inside with the foods you eat.
+Nourishing your healthy skin begins from the inside with the foods you eat.
 Because the skin is an organ, it requires nutrients to maintain vibrant health.

 I get into this topic a lot in my Beauty Detox Foods book, with more specific information on combating dry skin, dull skin, wrinkles, fine lines and acne, and how to create radiant skin from a base of these problematic skin issues.
-But here are some general suggestions:

 - Stick to whole, plant-based foods such as fruits, vegetables, whole grains, nuts, and seeds

 - Eat a variety of produce from across the full spectrum of color

 - Eliminate common allergens such as wheat, soy, dairy products, and peanuts

 - Minimize or eliminate animal protein.
 If you do eat animal protein, choose organic, naturally raised, and pastured meats like free-range organic poultry